zomnium/plastichabitat/tools/index.md

 The plugin [User Flows](https://abynim.github.io/UserFlows/) helps you with generating flow diagrams from Artboards.

+[Introducing Auto-layout for Sketch](https://medium.com/sketch-app-sources/introducing-auto-layout-for-sketch-24e7b5d068f9) shows you how the [Auto-layout](https://animaapp.github.io/Auto-Layout/) plugin makes it easy to resize layouts.

 ## [Sublime Text](http://www.sublimetext.com/) *and code editors in general*